johanbrook/johanbrook.com/src/posts/2012-10-23-learnable-programming.md

 link: 'http://worrydream.com/LearnableProgramming/'
 date: '2012-10-23 09:00'
 tags:
     - education
     - programming
     - learn
     - teach
 category: Development
+slug: learnable-programming
 ---

 > Programming is a way of thinking, not a rote skill.
 Learning about "for" loops is not learning to program, any more than learning about pencils is learning to draw.